Fudan-iGEM/2023-wiki/docs/src/education.md

 - **Visit to the Tan Jiazhen Museum:** Honoring Mr. Tan, a renowned biologist who pioneered life sciences education in China.
 - **Lunch meeting:** Fostering dialogue between iGEMers and high school students to brainstorm developments in synthetic biology.
-- **Interactive Workshop:** Conducted by Fudan 2023 with other iGEM teams' assistance, including project introduction, gene circuit overviews, sharing of literature retrieval methods ([the presentation file](https://static.igem.wiki/teams/4765/wiki/slides/fufugene.pdf)), and a DIY activity of crafting origami DNA structures.
+- **Interactive Workshop:** Conducted by Fudan iGEM 2023 with other iGEM teams' assistance, including project introduction, gene circuit overviews, sharing of literature retrieval methods ([the presentation file](https://static.igem.wiki/teams/4765/wiki/slides/fufugene.pdf)), and a DIY activity of crafting origami DNA structures.

 The open house enhanced high school students' **appreciation of synthetic biology** and **encouraged their future participation** in iGEM, fostering **cross-team cooperation and learning**.
 <div style="text-align: center">